Julius Malema: 2018 Carnilinx scandal

 Eyewitness News reported that party leader Julius Malema's family residence in Hyde Park, Johannesburg was owned by and located next door to controversial cigarette businessman and Carnilinx company executive Adriano Mazzotti.
 The article also stated that Mazzotti donated R200,000 to the EFF for the party's electoral registration for the 2019 election and that fellow Carnilinx executive Kyle Phillips gave a R1 million loan to Malema.
 Malema stated that his wife rented the property and laid a complaint against the media for publishing the location of his home.

 Comments on F. W. de Klerk's death

 On 11 November 2021, the day F. W. de Klerk died, Malema tweeted, "Thank you God", followed by five dancing figure emojis (🕺🏾and 💃), which observers interpreted as a response to de Klerk's death.
-Malema later applauded the government's decision not to give de Klerk a state funeral.
+Malema later applauded the decision, following De Klerk's family wishes, to give De Klerk a private funeral instead of a state funeral.